| Residency Program Inquiries | updated: 03-27-26 |

 ▶ ABA Basic Exam

 Several of our residents perform at or above the top 10% nationwide on the ABA Basic Exam that is taken at the end of CA1 year.
-In 2021, 2022 and 2023, 33% of the CA1 class received special recognition from the ABA for their top 10% performance!
+These residents receive special recognition from the ABA for their top 10% performance.
+Congrats to CA2s Drs.
+Crugnola and DiMaria for their outstanding top 10% performance in June 2025!

 ![]() ▶ Academic Mentorship Program